Hospital Stay Must-Haves

 Mini Keurig: I am a weirdo and I don't like coffee, but I am sure some people would enjoy having this in their hospital room.

 Craft Supplies: I have an Etsy shop, however, I have temporarily closed up shop (with the exception of digital downloads).
 But for my birthday, my husband got me a Cricut Joy so I could craft on the go.
 Unfortunately, I was admitted to the hospital the very next day but we did bring it with us to the hospital!
-I love that it's compact, uses Smart Vinyl (no need for a Cricut mat), and can make cards for then I get a wild hair and decide I have the time/energy to make those!
+I love that it's compact, uses Smart Vinyl (no need for a Cricut mat), and can make cards for when I get a wild hair and decide I have the time/energy to make those!
 I have also started taking on embroidery.
-I was gifted this amazing book called Freshly Stitched as well as more emroidery tools (needles, different color embroidery floss, hoops, fabric, scissors, and plastic organizer) and started making gifts for friends while on bedrest.
+I was gifted this amazing book called Freshly Stitched as well as more embroidery tools (needles, different color embroidery floss, hoops, fabric, scissors, and plastic organizer) and started making gifts for friends while on bedrest.

 Pregnancy Must-Haves (for antepartum and postpartum women)